 Question: I live in Texas, and uninsured underinsured motorist coverage is not required.
 What is the difference between uninsured/underinsured motorist and collision coverage?
 If I did not have UIM/UM and was involved in an accident with someone who did not have insurance and was at fault, can’t I use collision to cover the expenses?
-If this is the case if you have a collision on your policy, then why do you need UIM/UM?
+If you have collision on your policy, why do you need UIM/UM?

-Answer: In Texas, uninsured motorist/underinsured motorist (UM/UIM) coverage can be for bodily injury and property damage.
-While it must be offered, you are not required to purchase these coverages.
+Answer: In Texas, uninsured motorist/underinsured motorist (UM/UIM) coverage covers bodily injury and property damage.
+Texas drivers are not required to purchase these coverages.
 If you do reject it, it must be in writing.

 These UM/UIM coverages pay your expenses from an accident caused by an uninsured motorist or if the other driver did not have enough insurance to cover your bills up to your policy’s dollar limits.
 It also pays for accidents caused by a hit-and-run driver if you report the accident promptly to the police.